portfedh/portfolio_grafana/README.md

 ## Adding your own data Inputs

-To create your own dashboards, we must first create the input files that the scripts will use.
+To create your own dashboards, you must first create the input files that the scripts will use.

 - Navigate to the 'inputs' directory.